cache exists in db ManaHive.com - #1 Magic The Gathering Card Search Engine, Probably

 AI 🤖 Find me cards equivalent to: Lightform

-1. Cloudform (Blue): Functions almost identically but is blue and gives flying and hexproof.
+1. Cloudform (blue) – Same effect, but gives flying and hexproof.

 Reason: